filippoveronesi/FluffyDiscordBot/README.md

 # FluffyBot
 FluffyBot is a Discord's easy Bot for group chats created out of curiosity with some simple commands you can use.
-Also, public API are used for some requests.

 <p align="center">
   <img src="https://github.com/filippoveronesi/FluffyDiscordsBot/blob/main/img/online.png" alt="pwduser"/>